What’s the difference between a café, bistro and brasserie in France?

-In France, true cafés, also called “débit de boisson” (drinking establishment) are places where you go mainly to hang out, grab a drink, whether it be a coffee or a glass of wine and maybe eat something light at the bar, in the dining room or on the terrace.
+In France, true cafés, also called “débit de boisson” (drinking establishment) which are places where you go mainly to hang out, and grab a drink, whether it be a coffee or a glass of wine and maybe eat something light at the bar, in the dining room or on the terrace.
 The food served in cafés are traditionally very casual, simple dishes like a sandwhich, a croque monsieur or maybe a salad.
 Cafés are also popular places to meet friends for an aperitif before heading off to dinner.

 Café Hours of operation